xnyo/pigroman/README.md

                         added at the end of each archive name.
   -a ARCHIVE_FOLDER, --archive-folder ARCHIVE_FOLDER
-                        Absolute path to the folder that contains Archive.exe
+                        Absolute path to the folder that contains Archive.exe -p PARALLEL, --parallel PARALLEL
+                        Specified how many Archive.exe instances can be running at the same time
 ```

 ### 👨‍🏫 Example